Ecuador is the ideal Green Travel Destination

 10. Peguche waterfall

 Located just outside of Otavalo, small village of Peguche supports weaving and farming and talented musicians.
 After a short hike, the Peguche Waterfall is not only rewarding to the senses, as it is surrounded by the eucalyptus, but it also has that special quality of a sacred location.
 Since the Inca times the site has been used for pilgrimage and for the Inti Raymi Festival.
 Peguche has it all, natural beauty and historical value.
+A day-trip to Otavalo from Quito can be customized with a visit to Peguche waterfall.

 So now you know it.
 Don’t forget to visit this awsome spots on your next trip to Ecuador.